StephenKanaski/SQL_Analysis/README.md

 # SQL_Analysis
-Analysis of employoee data using SQL queries
+Analyzed employoee data using SQL queries
+Developed a schema to connect multiple tables